eddiecylin/Data-science-projects/eventbrite_data_event_analysis/README.md

 ## Project descrition:

-This project use `Eventbrite API`, `AWS`, `R` to scrape Eventbrite data periodically over several days.
+This project uses `Eventbrite API`, `AWS`, `R` to scrape Eventbrite data periodically over several days.
 Data were clean, wrangled, merged, computed before data visualization.
 The focus this project is to compare the paid and free event relevant to data analytics/science in New York City.